xdallas/resumeChatBot/README.md

 Contributions are welcome.
 To add new keywords or responses:

 1. Open `backend/index.js`.
-2. Locate the `responses` configuration.
+2. ocate the responses array.
-3. Add or update entries:
+3. Add or update entries with new keyword arrays and replies.

-   responses["education"] = "I studied Computer Science at University of Crete.";

 4. Restart the backend server.

 Feel free to open issues or submit pull requests for improvements.